 The Corporation has received a determination letter from the Internal Revenue Service (IRS) indicating it is a tax-exempt organization under Section 501(c)(3) of the Internal Revenue Code and, except for taxes pertaining to unrelated business income, is exempt from federal and state income taxes.
-No provision for income taxes was required for the years ended May 31, 2010 and 2009.
+No provision for income taxes was required for the years ended May 31, 2011 and 2010.

-The Corporation adopted the requirements for accounting for uncertain tax positions on June 1, 2009.
-The Corporation determined that it was not required to record a liability related to uncertain tax positions as a result of implementing the new requirements.
+The Corporation adopted the requirements for accounting for uncertain tax positions.
+The Corporation determined that it was not required to record a liability related to uncertain tax positions.

-The federal and state tax returns of the Corporation for 2006, 2007, and 2008 are subject to examination by the IRS and state taxing authorities, generally for three years after they were filed.
+The federal and state tax returns of the Corporation for 2007, 2008, and 2009 are subject to examination by the IRS and state taxing authorities, generally for three years after they were filed.